Feeds:

 Read Full Post »

-Since the modern era of state track and field meets began in 1963, there have been 99 Coupeville High School athletes who have earned at least one medal.
+Across 62 seasons in the modern era of state track and field meets (1963-2025), there have been 99 Coupeville High School athletes who have earned a medal at the big dance.

 Tyler King (11) – Two state titles, five 2nd, two 4th, one 6th, one 8th